Trent Seven

-Benjamin Maurice Webb (born 21 August 1981), better known by the ring name Trent Seven, is an English professional wrestler, wrestling promoter, and actor.
-He was signed to WWE on their NXT UK brand, where he is a former NXT UK Tag Team Champion.
-He and Tyler Bate formed the tag team Moustache Mountain, who also had won the Progress Tag Team Championship and the RPW Undisputed British Tag Team Championship in the UK, as well as the Chikara Campeonatos de Parejas in the United States.
-Seven, Bate, and Pete Dunne collectively form the team "British Strong Style".
-Seven has also competed as a singles competitor, being a one-time ICW World Heavyweight Champion.
+Benjamin Maurice Webb (born 21 August 1981), known by the ring name Trent Seven, is an English professional wrestler and wrestling promoter.
+He has worked for WWE, where he performed on their NXT UK brand and Total Nonstop Action Wrestling (TNA).

+Seven & Tyler Bate formed the tag team Moustache Mountain, who also had won the Progress Tag Team Championship and the RPW Undisputed British Tag Team Championship in the UK, as well as the Chikara Campeonatos de Parejas in the US.
+Seven, Bate and Pete Dunne collectively form the team British Strong Style.
+Seven is also a former 1-time ICW World Heavyweight Champion.

 Early life

 Benjamin Maurice Webb was born in Wolverhampton on 21 August 1981.
-He is of Irish descent; his grandfather, Daniel O'Hara (1923–2021), immigrated to Wolverhampton's Tettenhall area from Menlough.
-He aspired to be an actor until he watched WrestleMania, which made him want to become a wrestler.
-As a young boy, he and several of his friends would often wrestle each other in their back gardens.
-In 2008, he decided to train for a career in professional wrestling, and purchased his own wrestling ring to train himself.
+He is of Irish descent, with his grandfather having left Menlough to settle in Wolverhampton's Tettenhall area.
+He aspired to be an actor until he watched WrestleMania, which made him want to become a wrestler instead.
+As a young boy, he and his friends would often wrestle each other in their back gardens.
+In 2008, at the relatively late age of 27, he decided to train for a career in professional wrestling; he purchased his own wrestling ring and taught himself, an unusual feat in the professional wrestling world.

 Professional wrestling career

 Early career (2010–2012)

-Webb made his debut at the relatively late age of 29 during an Alternative Wrestling World show in Birmingham in 2010 and adopted the ring name Trent Seven, a play on Severn Trent, the company that supplies water to his home region.
+Webb made his debut at the age of 29 during an Alternative Wrestling World show in Birmingham in 2010 and adopted the ring name Trent Seven, a play on Severn Trent, the company that supplies water to the region of England where he was raised.
 In the subsequent years, he split his time between wrestling and a day job.

-In 2011 and 2012, Seven traveled to the United States to wrestle for Combat Zone Wrestling (CZW), losing on both occasions.
+In 2011 and 2012, he traveled to the U.S. to wrestle for Combat Zone Wrestling (CZW), losing on both occasions.
 He also traveled to Japan in 2012, working three shows for Big Japan Pro Wrestling, including a show at Korakuen Hall.

 Fight Club Pro (2010–2020)

-Despite being a "part timer", Seven was granted a match for the Ring of Honor World Championship during ROH's 2011 tour of the United Kingdom.
-Seven lost to defending champion Davey Richards on 15 July 2011 on a show promoted by Fight Club Pro (FCP).
+Seven was granted a match for the Ring of Honor World Championship during ROH's 2011 tour of the United Kingdom, but lost to defending champion Davey Richards on 15 July 2011 on a show promoted by Fight Club Pro (FCP).
 At some point in 2011, Seven became the first holder of the FCP Championship, holding it until 25 November where he lost the title to Eddie Edwards.
 In 2013, he won FCP's annual "Infinity Trophy Tournament" when he defeated Mark Haskins in the finals.
 During an FCP show on 5 February 2016, Trent Seven unsuccessfully challenged Trevor Lee for the TNA X-Division Championship.
 On 7 January 2017, Moustache Mountain (Seven and Tyler Bate) teamed up with Joel Allen to defeat #CCK (Chris Brookes and Kid Lykos) and Shay Purser.
 With the win, Allen became the title holder of the Attack!
 24:7 Championship, only for Allen to lose it the same night.